rainneuro/rainneuro.github.io/_pages/presentations.md

 *Aug 2022* &nbsp; Southern University of Science & Technology, University of Macau
 `Talk` Individual variation in the neurophysiological representation of negative emotions in virtual reality is shaped by sociability

-*May 2022* &nbsp; The 14th The 14th Annual Meeting of the Social & Affective Neuroscience Society (SANS)
+*May 2022* &nbsp; The 14th The 14th Annual Meeting of the Social & Affective Neuroscience Society (SANS), Online
 `Poster` Individual variation in neurophysiological representation of negative emotional experiences is shaped by sociability: A naturalistic neuroimaging approach

 *Dec 2021* &nbsp; Center for the Cognitive Science of Language, Beijing Language and Culture University